jlivingston29/SplunkQueries/README.md

 This is a collection of Splunk queries I've made over time that can ben useful for anyone.
 As time goes on I'll continue to add to this.

+Attached to this repo are modifications to the input files for Windows endpoints.
+Modifications include whitelisting of preferred Event IDs to forward, trimming off useless data on logs, and splitting 4688 events from the rest of my indexes.

 ### Carbon Black bypass
 ```
 sourcetype=wineventlog source="WinEventLog:Application" SourceName=CbDefense Message=*Bypass*